Matthias-pixel/voltcraft-api/README.md

 ```

 ### 3. Start server
-1. Go into the python-flask-api directory
+1. Go into the server directory
 ```
 $ cd server
 ```